gonzolively/ansible-workstation/README.md

 `cd anaible-workstation`

-4. Download *.vault_pass.txt* from your super secret location and place in the project root.
+4. Download *vault_pass.txt* from your super secret location and place in the project root.

 5. Run bootstrap script